 CapTech Air SRA is part of the Overarching Strategic Research Agenda (OSRA)-level which facilitates the alignment of all SRAs with Member States’ operational needs and requirements.
 OSRA brings a systematic and well-defined mechanism to strengthen the collaboration within European Defence Research.

-CapTech Air promotes the cross-CapTech activities for a set of technological clusters.
-The most relevant synergies can be found with CapTechs Guidance, Navigation and Control (GNC) and CapTech Materials & Structures.
-Furthermore, an analysis of Key R&T research areas implicitly reveals correlations to: CapTech CBRN & Human Factors, CapTech Ammunition and Missiles, CapTech Components, and CapTech Radar.
+CapTech Air promotes the cross-CapTech activities for a set of technological clusters, the most relevant synergies can be found with CapTechs Guidance, Navigation and Control, CapTech Materials and CapTech Energy.
+Furthermore, an analysis of Key R&T research areas implicitly reveals correlations to; CapTech CBRN & Human Factors; CapTech Ammunition and Missiles; CapTech Components, CapTech Radar and CapTech Cyber.

 The work of CapTech Air also has a direct impact on several CDP, namely Air Superiority (ASUP), Air Mobility (AMOB), and Integration of Military Air Capabilities in a Changing Aviation Sector (AINT).
 Considering these impacts, CapTech Air interfaces with several EDA Capability Project Teams, especially with PT Air-to-Air Refuelling, PT Air Superiority, PT Air Mobility, PT Red Air, and PT European Air Transport Fleet.
 Furthermore, CapTech Air also contributes identification of Projects and Programmes from wider European policy areas; for instance Critical Defence Technologies.